MIDA-group/CoMIR/readme.md

 [Image registration](https://en.wikipedia.org/wiki/Image_registration) is the process by which multiple images are aligned in the same coordinate system.
 This is useful to extract more information than by using each individual images.
-We perform multimodal image registration, where we succesfully align images from different microscopes, such that the information in each image is completely different.
+We perform rigid multimodal image registration, where we succesfully align images from different microscopes, even though the information in each image is completely different.

 Here are three registrations of images coming from two different microscopes (Bright-Field and Second-Harmonic Generation) as an example:
 <div align="center">